timfox456/java-fsd/restaurant-frontend/README.md

 ### The following requirements should be met:

+ * The text content is unimportant and lorem ipsum is acceptable.
+ * There is no no need for sever-side code in the assigment.
-● The website should be responsive.
+ * The website should be responsive.

-● The website should have a carousel, a navbar, a CTA button, a grid, and a footer.
+ * The website should have a carousel, a navbar, a CTA button, a grid, and a footer.

-● The website should have a contact form.
+ * The website should have a contact form.

-● The source code should be pushed to your GitHub repositories.
+ * The source code should be pushed to your GitHub repositories.
 You need to document the steps and write the algorithms in the Google Docs.

-● The link of your GitHub repository is must.
+ * The link of your GitHub repository is must.
 In order to track your task, you need to share the link of the repository.
 You can add a section in the Google Docs.

-● Document the step-by-step process involved in completing this task.
+ * Document the step-by-step process involved in completing this task.